Anthony Anderson (murderer): Murders

-He had been sentenced to life imprisonment in 1988 on two charges of murder.
-His first victim Thomas Walker, aged 60, suffered a heart attack and died after being punched and kicked by Anderson during a burglary in September 1986.
+Anderson's first victim, 60-year-old Thomas Walker, suffered a heart attack and died after being punched and kicked by Anderson during a burglary in September 1986.
 Anderson's next victim was 35-year-old Michael Tierney, who died in May 1987, having also been killed by Anderson in a burglary.

-The trial judge sentenced Anderson to life imprisonment and recommended that he should serve a minimum of 15 years before being considered for parole, which would keep him in prison until at least 2003.
+Anderson was sentenced to life imprisonment in 1988 on two charges of murder.
+The trial judge, in issuing the life sentence, recommended that Anderson should serve a minimum of 15 years before being considered for parole, which would keep him in prison until at least 2003.

 Six years after Anderson's trial, Home Secretary Michael Howard increased Anderson's minimum term to 20 years, meaning that he would now have to wait until at least 2008 before release could be even considered.